Considering purchasing a Peterbilt truck? Loans Canada has all the information you need including where to find the best financing.

 In fact, approximately 250,000 immigrants obtain their permanent residency in Canada each year, on average.
-This number is likely to increase, as 2016 set a record for the highest number of newcomers to Canada since 1971 with 320,000.
 If you’re moving to Canada, there is plenty for you to do to acquaint yourself with this new country and settle down.
 In order to take advantage of the many benefits that Canada has to offer and obtain a job on new soil, there are specific documents you’ll require and services to tap into to get your life started as a Canadian resident.

 Before you even leave your country and touch down on Canadian soil, there are a few key pieces of paperwork that you’ll need.

 If you’re planning to buy a home, make sure to learn about the 15% foreign home buyers tax.

 It’s important to gather up certain items and bring them with you to Canada when you move here.
 It’s also essential to make sure that these documents are up-to-date.
 Some of these documents can take a while to obtain or get organized, so it’s important to start gathering them well in advance of moving.
 When making your way into Canada, it’s extremely helpful if you bring the following with you:

 - Marriage certificate

 - Prescription medication (if applicable)

 - Driver’s license or “no claims” letter from previous insurers as proof of driving your history